f0r4y312/jquery-stylesheet/README.md

 Let's first create an instance of a $.stylesheet object. $.stylesheet() is a factory function, so `new $.stylesheet()` and `$.stylesheet()` basically do the same thing.

-> If no rules exist for the selector, then a new CSS rule for this selector will be added to the page
-> when it's styles are being set.
+> If no rules exist for the selector, then a new CSS rule for this selector will be added when it's styles are being set.
-> New rules are added to the last `style` element introduced into the page by jQuery StyleSheet.
+> By default, the new rules are added to the last `style` element introduced into the page by jQuery StyleSheet.
+> [Selector filtering](#selector-filtering) can be used to override this default behaviour and the new rules will be added
+> to the filtered stylesheet.
+If no stylesheet matches the filter, or if there is more than one match,
+> then rules will be added to the last `style` element.

     var $ss = $.stylesheet('.page');